About This Episode

 If you’re enjoying this podcast, please visit our website al-shabaka.org where you will find more Palestinian policy analysis and where you can join our mailing list and donate to support our work.

 Thank you for explaining that to us.
-I think we’ll come on to sort of the upcoming efforts to support Palestinians from Gaza and Egypt but I wanted to first ask you about something you mentioned earlier, and this is the status that Palestinians in Egypt have, as you mentioned, many of them begin on tourist visas, but there is no possibility to apply for residency or asylum or refugee status.
+I think we’ll come on to the efforts to support Palestinians from Gaza in Egypt, but I wanted to first ask you about something you mentioned earlier — the status that Palestinians in Egypt have.
+As you mentioned, many of them begin on tourist visas, but there is no possibility to apply for residency or asylum or refugee status.
 So perhaps you can talk us through the different statuses that people have and what the possibilities are.

 Ali 9:39